nystudio107/craft-scripts/README.md

 The `backup_db.sh` script backs up the local database into a timestamped, `gzip` compressed archive into the directory set via `LOCAL_BACKUPS_PATH`.
 It will also automatically rotate out (delete) any backups that are older than `GLOBAL_DB_BACKUPS_MAX_AGE` old.

-The database backups exclude temporary/cache tables, and are stored in a directory named after the database, inside of `LOCAL_BACKUPS_PATH`.
+The database backups exclude temporary/cache tables, and are stored in the sub-directory `LOCAL_DB_NAME/db`, inside of `LOCAL_BACKUPS_PATH`.

 If you're using [Forge](https://forge.laravel.com/) you can set the `backup_db.sh` script to right nightly (or whatever interval you want) via the Scheduler.
 If you're using [ServerPilot.io](https://serverpilot.io/community/articles/how-to-use-cron-to-schedule-scripts.html) or are managing the server yourself, just set the `backup_db.sh` script to run via `cron` at whatever interval you desire.